maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 <br />
 [Download and install Visual Studio](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/get-started/installation) (any edition) for your operating system with `.NET desktop development` workload.

-- **The SAFE Browser**
+- **The Safe Browser**
 <br />
-To connect to the SAFE Network, applications are required to authenticate with the Authenticator.
-The Authenticator is bundled with the SAFE Browser and download links can be found from the [SAFE Browser GitHub releases page](https://github.com/maidsafe/safe_browser/releases/latest).
+To connect to the Safe Network, applications are required to authenticate with the Authenticator.
+The Authenticator is bundled with the Safe Browser and download links can be found from the [Safe Browser GitHub releases page](https://github.com/maidsafe/sn_browser/releases/latest).

     **Note:**
     * It's recommended to use the latest available version for your platform.